Your Guide to Temporary Car Insurance Options

 On a vacation or road trip, considering temporary car insurance for a rental car seems like smart planning.
 The rental company will offer their own coverage for the length of your rental, but your current car insurance policy may already offer you benefits while driving the rental car.

 Unless you’re renting the car for business, check with your traditional, long-term policy for information about the specifics of rental car insurance coverage within your existing policy.
-Standard car insurance policies almost always provide coverage when you rent an automobile or when you’re driving a friend or family member‘s vehicle.
+Standard car insurance policies almost always provide coverage when you rent an automobile.

 Car Storage Insurance